alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_nifi/README.rst

 - Deploy the application created at the previous step.

-- Connect to the Nifi User Interface to import a template - the nifi-es5-demo-template.xml file from the dataflows repository of this topology (sse https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#templates)
+- Connect to the Nifi User Interface to import a template - the nifi-es5-demo-template.xml file, located the dataflows repository of this topology.
+  You may sse https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#templates for dtails about Nifi templates.

 - Configure the Twitter component - the GetTwitterWithProxy processor :